-- 6.1.1 The delivery of any regeneration at Podsmead would likely take many years.
+6.1.1 The delivery of any regeneration at Podsmead would likely take many years.
 This SPD provides guidance as a stepping stone as between the policies in the development plan and the potential regeneration of the estate under outline and detailed planning applications which may be brought forward.
 In bringing forward any application there is much work to be done.
-This will include: - developing the case for regeneration to demonstrate that the physical condition of the housing stock is poor (i.e. the dwellings are substandard, or demonstrably not fit for purpose in the short-medium term); and/or There is an area-specific socio-economic justification for re-development led regeneration, considered alongside alternative options for re-modelling or refurbishment; - developing policy compliant outline and detailed designs for the regeneration in consultation with residents and other stakeholders.
-This SPD is based on initial, high-level design work - much more detail is needed in respect of planning application(s) submitted; - the applicant working with residents affected by the regeneration, in consultation with the Council's housing team, to agree on any relocation; - EIA Screening Opinion; and - securing planning permission for the regeneration this SPD sets out guidance, but does not provide any consents for development. - 6.1.2 The exact phasing of development would need to be decided as part of this work and will be an important aspect of any planning applications submitted.
+This will include:

+- developing outline and detailed designs for the regeneration in consultation with local residents and other stakeholders.
+This SPD is based on initial, high-level design work - much more detail is needed in respect of planning application(s) submitted; - the applicant working with residents affected by the regeneration to agree on any relocation; and - securing planning permission for the regeneration this SPD sets out guidance, but does not provide any consents for development.

+6.1.2 The exact phasing of development would need to be decided as part of this work and will be an important aspect of any planning applications submitted.
 Further requirements for this are set out below.